jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 You can  notice that one "e"  has been the  model for a Glyph  and has therefore a  score equal to zero.
-You can also notice  that two Cells containing a space have a  score, because they contain "thermal noise" pixels (or  soot).
+You can also notice  that two Cells containing a space have a  score, because they contain "thermal noise" pixels  (or ash).
 The other  spaces, on  the other  hand, contain  no pixels, therefore they were not stored as Cells in the database.

 For Colouring Schemes aiming at separating similar-looking Characters,